How Powerful is Physical Activity?

 Stronger bones will help to prevent osteoporosis.

-Do not wait till your doctor tells you that you have symptoms of osteoarthritis.
+Do not wait until your doctor tells you that you have symptoms of osteoarthritis.

 Start working out today.